L1nque/L1nque/README.md

 ###

 <p align="left">
-  Hey, I'm drew.
-I'm an <span text="bold">Ex-DevSecOps & Backend Engineer for IBM Security Orchestration and Response</span>
+  Hey, I'm drew -- an <span text="bold">Ex-DevSecOps & Backend Engineer for IBM Security Orchestration and Response</span>
   Basically, I'm a software engineer and I don't know how I ended up here (psst.. but I like it).

   Architecture (software.. duhh) is where my passion is.
 I shine when building hyper-scaling enterprise grade applications, that need to be shipped & delivered fast.